krahets/hello-algo/docs-en/chapter_preface/suggestions.md

     // Annotation
     ```

-## Learn Efficiently In Animated Graphic Solutions
+## Efficient Learning via Animated and Graphical Illustrations

-Compared with text, videos and pictures have a higher degree of information density and structure and are easier to understand.
-In this book, **key and difficult knowledge will be presented mainly in the form of animations and graphs**, while the text serves as an explanation and supplement to the animations and graphs.
+Compared with text, videos and pictures have a higher density of information and are more structured, making them easier to understand.
+In this book, **essential and complex concepts are primarily presented through animations and illustrations**, while the text serves as an explanation and supplement to the animations and graphs.

-If, while reading the book, you find that a particular paragraph provides an animation or a graphic solution as shown below, **please use the figure as the primary source and the text as a supplement and synthesize the two to understand the content**.
+When encountering sections in this book that include animations or graphical illustrations, as exemplified below, **please use the visual elements as the primary source and the text as a supplement.
+Synthesize the both source to understand the content**.

 ![Example animation](../index.assets/animation.gif)

-## Deeper Understanding In Code Practice
+## Deepen Understanding through Code Practice

-The companion code for this book is hosted in the [GitHub repository](https://github.com/krahets/hello-algo).
+The accompanying code for this book is hosted in the [GitHub repository](https://github.com/krahets/hello-algo).
 As shown in the figure below, **the source code is accompanied by test samples that can be run with a single click**.

-If time permits, **it is recommended that you refer to the code and knock it through on your own**.
-If you have limited time to study, please read through and run all the code at least once.
+If time permits, **it is advisable to manually replicate the code examples**.
+For those with limited study time, at a minimum, thoroughly review and execute all code examples provided.

-The process of writing code is often more rewarding than reading it. **Learning by doing is really learning**.
+The process of writing code is often more rewarding than reading it. **Learning by doing is the real way to learn**.

 ![Running code example](../index.assets/running_code.gif)